kavyak03/prad-bn-survival/README.md

 pip install -r requirements.txt
 ```

-### 2) Run the full toy pipeline
+### 2) Run the full pipeline
 ```bash
 python scripts/run_pipeline.py --outdir runs/demo --seed 7
 ```

-This will (example data can be substituted with data of your choice in the same format):
+This will:
-- generate data
+- generate data  (simulated data can be substituted with data of your choice in the same format)
 - run the iterative BN loop
 - print AUC
 - save plots + artifacts to `runs/demo`